-But according to Philip Chandler, multi asset investment manager at Schroders, the underlying theory of the Phillips Curve, and those investors who are buying assets to prepare client portfolios for inflation, are ignoring a change in the global economy.
+But according to Mike Scott, credit fund manager at Schroders, the underlying theory of the Phillips Curve, and those investors who are buying assets to prepare client portfolios for inflation, are ignoring a change in the global economy.

-He said the medium and long-term inflation rate of any country is now determined "by international factors", such as demand from emerging markets, with those being much more important than domestic levels of employment or wages in determining the rate of inflation in a particular economy.
+He said the medium and long-term inflation rate of any country is now determined "by international factors", such as supply and spare capacity from emerging markets, with those being much more influential than previously in determining the rate of inflation in a particular economy.

 Mr Chandler believes the outlook for investors in the coming years "will be marginally lower than investors had perhaps become used to, and with a bit more volatility."

 Fund manager Neil Woodford, who runs the £7.2bn Woodford Equity Income fund, has said the boost in global GDP and inflation seen over the past year is the result of increased debt levels in China, a bubble he said will burst and export deflation around the world.